sajanv88/AbpVue/README.md

 # ABP Vue template

-This repo is a work in progress.
 This project can be used as a drop-in replacement for the Angular/AbpReact/Blazor UI of the ABP Framework.

 # Docs